cyberguideme/red-team-books/README.md

 Welcome to this comprehensive guide, tailored for red teamers of all skill levels.
 This collection encompasses a wide array of essential readings, from technical guides to strategic insights, providing a well-rounded approach to cybersecurity and red teaming.

-A Hacker's Mind: How the Powerful Bend Society's Rules, and How to Bend them Back by Bruce Schneier - Legendary cybersecurity expert and New York Times best-selling author Bruce Schneier reveals how using a hacker’s mindset can change how you think about your life and the world.
+A Hacker's Mind: How the Powerful Bend Society's Rules, and How to Bend them Back by Bruce Schneier - Legendary cybersecurity expert and New York Times best-selling author Bruce Schneier reveals how using a hacker’s mindset can change how you think about your life and the world. <br>

 A Guide to Kernel Exploitation: Attacking the Core by Enrico Perla et al. - Focuses on the exploitation of kernel vulnerabilities, crucial for understanding advanced cybersecurity threats.